The Role of Wildlife Control in Maintaining Ecosystem Balance Around Your Property

 Rodents and Squirrels

 Rodents and squirrels often enter homes in search of food and shelter, especially during colder months.
-While small in size, they can cause significant structural damage and even pose fire hazards by chewing electrical wires.
+While small, they can cause significant structural damage and even pose a fire hazard by chewing electrical wires.

 Raccoons